JardaniWorld/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script makes a directory
+This script moves a file